AriFordsham/GHCWiki/commentary/compiler/backends/llvm/wip.md

 # Work in Progress on the LLVM Backend

 This page is meant to collect together information about people working on (or interested in working on) LLVM in GHC, and the projects they are looking at.
 See also the [state of play of the whole back end](commentary/compiler/new-code-gen).
+This is more a page of ideas for improvements to the LLVM backend and less so an indication of actual work going on.

 ### LLVM IR Representation